Thunderbolt 5: Release date, specs, and everything we know

 Without an official announcement, it’s hard to say when Thunderbolt 5 will be available, but we can look at past trends to have an estimate.
 It took about two and a half years to go from Thunderbolt 1 to Thunderbolt 2, and then two years to get to Thunderbolt 3.
 This was in 2015, and it was only in 2020 that we got to see Thunderbolt 4, a significant increase in time between new releases.
 On top of that, Thunderbolt 4 didn’t raise the maximum data rate from Thunderbolt 3, it only made 40Gbps the default.

 That suggests Thunderbolt is seemingly overdue for a refresh.
-On top of that, USB 4, the upcoming version of the USB standard, is based on Thunderbolt 3 and also supports 40Gbps data rates.
+On top of that, USB 4, the latest version of the USB standard, is based on Thunderbolt 3 and also supports 40Gbps data rates.
 With adoption likely to ramp up in the future, Intel will probably want to keep having an advantage over standard USB connections.
-The company is expected to release its 12th-generation processors sometime soon, but we haven’t officially heard anything about Thunderbolt 5 yet.
-It might be announced for the next generation of Intel processors after that, coming at some point in 2022.
-If so, we’ll likely hear something about it at CES in early January.
+The company has announced its 12th-generation lineup of processors at CES 2022, including desktop and mobile CPUs, but Thunderbolt 5 is nowhere to be found.
+It might be in an upcoming generation of Intel processors, but that will be many months, if not a full year away.

 Will my devices support it?

 As with previous generations of Thunderbolt, one of the big requirements for Thunderbolt 5 is likely going to be an Intel processor.
 It’s technically possible to license the Thunderbolt interface for other devices, but that adds significantly to the cost.
-Apple touts Thunderbolt support in its M1-based Macs, but that’s a rare example.
+Apple touts Thunderbolt support in its M1 (including M1 Pro and M1 Max) based Macs, but that’s a rare example.